Trusted Vedic Astrology Platform

 4

-In Vedic Jyotish, a planet's output quality is not fixed — it depends entirely on its positional dignity within the zodiac.
-Uchha (exaltation) represents the peak expression of a planet's natural significations: Surya in Mesha, Chandra in Vrishabha, Mangal in Makara, Budha in Kanya, Guru in Kataka, Shukra in Meena, Shani in Tula.
+In Vedic Jyotish, a planet's output quality is not fixed — it depends entirely on its positional dignity within the sidereal zodiac.
+Uchha (exaltation) represents peak expression of a planet's natural significations: Surya in Mesha, Chandra in Vrishabha, Mangal in Makara, Budha in Kanya, Guru in Kataka, Shukra in Meena, Shani in Tula.
 Neecha (debilitation), the zodiac point 180° from exaltation, represents the most contracted, distorted expression of that same energy.
-Between these poles sit Swakshetra (own sign), Moolatrikona (the planet's most comfortable angle in its own sign), and variable states of friendship and enmity with other signs.
-AstroKund calculates Shad Bala — the six-component strength score — for each planet, which integrates positional, temporal, motional, and aspectual strength into a single numeric that Jyotishis use for comparative dignity assessment.
+Between these poles sit Swakshetra (own sign), Moolatrikona, and variable states of friendship and enmity with other signs.
+AstroKund calculates Shad Bala — the six-component strength score — for each Graha, integrating positional, temporal, motional, and aspectual strength into a single numeric for comparative dignity assessment.

-Six dignity categories: Uchha, Moolatrikona, Swakshetra, Mitra, Sama, Shatru, Neecha
+Six dignity states: Uchha, Moolatrikona, Swakshetra, Mitra, Sama, Shatru, Neecha

-Shad Bala aggregates six strength dimensions into one metric
+Shad Bala aggregates six strength dimensions into one comparable metric

 Temporal strength (Kala Bala) shifts with season, weekday, and time of day

-Combustion (Asta) weakens a planet within 8–12° of the Sun's degree
+Combustion (Asta) weakens a planet within 8–12° of the Sun's sidereal degree

-Each Nakshatra governs a specific arc of the sidereal zodiac and carries a distinct Devata (ruling deity), Gana (temperament — Deva, Manushya, or Rakshasa), and Dasha lord.
-The Moon's transit through a Nakshatra determines both the Tithi quality for Panchang and the emotional resonance of that day for people with that Janma Nakshatra.
+Each of the 27 Nakshatras governs a specific 13°20' arc of the sidereal zodiac and carries a distinct Devata (ruling deity), Gana (temperament — Deva, Manushya, or Rakshasa), and Vimshottari Dasha lord.
+The Moon's transit through a Nakshatra determines both the Tithi quality in the Panchang and the emotional resonance of that day for people born under that Janma Nakshatra.

 #NakshatraDasha LordSymbol